gbirke/ansible-create-users/README.md

-# Securely create user users with Ansible
+# Securely create multiple users with Ansible

  This Python script and Ansible playbook help you to create several user accounts on different servers, give each user a secure password and force the user to change the password on first login.

 The Python script `generate_user_passwords.py` creates a YAML dictionary of user names and SHA512-hashed passwords that can be used in an Ansible Playbook.

-The Ansible playbook users.yml demonstrates how to use the generated user dictionary.
+The Ansible playbook `users.yml` demonstrates how to use the generated user dictionary.

 ## Installation